jandreske/icfpc2026/strategy.md

 Which components do we need and how should their APIs look like?

-Components can also be made up be smaller components, so perhaps a virtual "meta"-box would be helpful.
+Components don't have to be a single box but can also be made up of smaller components.

+For example, a matrix multiplication might be built using a buffer, a transposer, a repeater, and a pairwise multiply and sum component.

 TODO